dell/csm-docs/content/v2/csidriver/features/powerscale.md

 We support CustomTopology which enables users to apply labels for nodes - "csi-isilon.dellemc.com/XX.XX.XX.XX=csi-isilon.dellemc.com" and expect the labels to be honored by the driver.

-When “enableCustomTopology” is set to “true”, the CSI driver fetches custom labels “csi-isilon.dellemc.com/XX.XX.XX.XX=csi-isilon.dellemc.com” applied on worker nodes, and use them to initialize node pod with custom PowerScale FQDN/IP.
+When “enableCustomTopology” is set to “true”, the CSI driver fetches custom labels “csi-isilon.dellemc.com/XX.XX.XX.XX=csi-isilon.dellemc.com” applied on worker nodes, and uses them to initialize node pod with custom PowerScale FQDN/IP.

 **Note:** Only a single cluster can be configured as part of secret.yaml for custom topology.